elamaran619/amazon-quicksight-user-guide/doc_source/geospatial-data-prep.md

 You can flag geographic fields in your data, so that Amazon QuickSight can display them on a map\.
 Amazon QuickSight can chart latitude and longitude coordinates\.
 It also recognizes geographic components such as country, state, county, city, and zip code\.
 You can also create geographic hierarchies that can disambiguate similar entities, for example the same city name in two states\.

 **Note**
 For now, automatic geocoding works only for US locations\.
 You can add latitude and longitude coordinates to your data to make geospatial charts\.
+Geospatial charts in Amazon QuickSight aren't currently supported in some geographies, including India and China\.
+We are working on adding support for more regions\.

 Use the following procedures to add geospatial data types and hierarchies to your data set\.